nymacro/tentcl/README.md

 to better my understanding of the parsing and interpretation of programming languages.

 It is an old project which was started in 2006.
-It is by no means complete, nor is it well-written -- it is more of a toy than something useful.
-It is extremely and inefficient in its execution, uses only lexical variables, and does not support much of the syntax of the Tcl language.
+It is by no means complete;
+nor is it well-written.
+It is extremely inefficient in its execution, uses only lexical variables, and does not support much of the syntax of the Tcl l anguage.

 For license details, see LICENSE